MLT to MLS/MT On-line Program

 Application to the MLT to MLS program is a separate process in addition to acceptance to Austin Peay State University.
 We are now accepting program applications exclusively through the Allied Health Centralized Application Service (AHCAS) web portal which is accessed from the button below.
 Paper applications are no longer accepted and will not be considered.

 You can also copy and paste this link into your browser: https://ahcas.liaisoncas.com/applicant-ux/#/login

-Interested students should first apply to the program using the above link to the AHCAS web portal.
-Applications will be accepted until February 1 for the program beginning the following fall.
+Applications will be accepted each year from October 1 through February 1 for the program beginning the following fall.
 Students will be notified of their status by early May.
 Accepted students must then apply to Austin Peay State University as a transfer student.
 Once accepted to the University, students will be advised on any missing prerequisite courses.
 Full program acceptance is contingent upon acceptance to the University, transfer of all required coursework, and completion of all prerequisites.

 Applications are due February 1 each year for the program beginning the following August.
 Late applications will not be considered.
 Late applicants must reapply in order to be considered for subsequent years.